nezhazheng/community_helper/community-api/doc/api.md

                 "collected": false
             }
         ],
-        "realNameAuth": {		// when realNameAuthStatus equals WAIT_TO_AUTH that will get this info "id": 1,
+        "realNameAuth": {		// when realNameAuthStatus is not equals WAIT_TO_AUTH that will get null "id": 1,
             "userId": 4,
             "realName": "牛牛",